passle/passle-sync-wordpress/README.md

 <details>
 <summary>Building the plugin zip</summary>

 To build the plugin zip file, use the `build:staging` and `build:production` scripts available in [package.json](./package.json).
-This will install dependencies (excluding dev dependencies), build the frontend, and create a zip contain all necessary output files.
+This will install all dependencies (excluding Composer dev dependencies), build the frontend, and create a zip containing all necessary output files.

 </details>